 Novant Health, along with the American Society for Breast Surgeons and the American College of Radiology, recommends women start getting their annual mammograms at 40.

-In addition to annual mammograms, breast self-awareness (formerly known as breast self-exams) is a good step towards early detection.
+In addition to annual mammograms, breast self-awareness (formerly known as breast self-exams) is a good step toward early detection.
 Breast issues or concerns like a lump, swelling, irritation, redness or discharge should be communicated with your doctor immediately.